anillaghuvarapu/aws-s3-static-website-bucket-using-terrafom/README.md

 Step4: terraform plan --out "<filename>:
 Step5: terraform apply "<filename>"
 Step6: check the AWS console and access the website URL from the output
-Step7: upload sample code to S3 and check if website is working or not
+Step7: upload sample code to S3 using below command and check if website is working or not aws s3 cp modules/aws-s3-static-website-bucket/www/ s3://$(terraform output website_bucket_name)/ --recursive